EmmaWoodONS/3-2-2_update/README.md

 2) Check birthweight_by_mum_age_table_name is correct.
 If not edit it to be exactly the tab name for that table.
 2) Check that the first row of column headings is correct (first_column_header_row).
 If not, change it.

+Please check the data source to see if the best data are being reported, or if there are other series we sohould include

 TROUBLESHOOTING:
 If you get this error in red:
 Error in file(file, "rt") : cannot open the connection